Fate101/CraftCord-Connect/README.md

 ## Troubleshooting

 ### Bot Not Connecting
-- Check that your bot token is correct
+- Double-check your Discord bot token in `config.yml`.
-- Ensure the bot has the required permissions
+- Ensure your bot has the following permissions in your Discord server:
+  - Send Messages
+  - Read Message History
+  - Use Slash Commands
-- Verify the bot is invited to your server
+- Make sure the bot is invited to the correct server and channel.
+- Check the server console/logs for any error messages on startup.

 ### Messages Not Relaying
-- Check that the channel ID is correct
+- Verify the channel ID in `config.yml` matches your Discord channel.
-- Ensure the relay is enabled in config
+- Ensure the relay is enabled in the config (`relay.enabled: true`).
-- Verify user permissions
+- Check that users have the correct permissions (`craftcord.player` or its children).
-- Enable debug mode to see detailed logs
+- Enable debug mode (`debug: true`) for more detailed logs.

-### Webhook Issues
-- Ensure the bot has "Manage Webhooks" permission
-- Try disabling webhook mode (`use-webhooks: false`) as fallback
-- Check debug logs for webhook initialization errors

-### Avatar Issues
+### Avatar/Embed Color Issues
-- Try disabling avatars (`use-avatars: false`) if they don't work
-- Enable debug mode to see avatar URL generation
+- If you experience delays, try disabling dynamic embed color (`dynamic-embed-color: false`).
-- Some avatar services may be rate-limited
+- Some avatar services may be rate-limited or temporarily unavailable.
+- Enable debug mode to see detailed logs about avatar fetching and embed color.

 ### Plugin Not Loading
-- Ensure you're using Java 17+
+- Ensure you are running Java 17 or higher.
-- Check server logs for error messages
+- Check for errors in the server console/logs.
+- Make sure the plugin JAR is in the correct `plugins` folder.
-- Verify the plugin is compatible with your server version
+- Verify the plugin is compatible with your Minecraft server version.

+### General Tips
+- Use `/craftcord reload` to reload the configuration after making changes.
+- If you encounter persistent issues, enable debug mode and review the logs for more information.

 ## Support